kentliau/kentliau.github.io/_posts/2014-07-06-sublime-text-keyboard-shortcut.md

 This isn't a full list of the key binding, you can always refer back to your configuration files.

-You might find it useful if you want to migrate to a full keyboard user.
+You might find it useful if you want to migrate to become a full keyboard user.

 There are some key binding are not shown on your menu.
 E.g. Move focus to sidebar.